gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 Starting today, [the new Gitpod app is available on the GitHub marketplace](https://github.com/marketplace/gitpod-io).
 It is the first of its kind and the only one in the new IDE category.

-Once you've installed the app on your GitHub repository, it will pre-build dev environments on every commit.
+Once you've installed the app for your GitHub repository, it will pre-build dev environments on every commit.
 So when anybody opens a Gitpod environment on your project, the dev environment is opened as described above.
 But now also the build ran through and all dependencies are already there.

 We call this feature prebuilt workspaces and you can read more about it in [Chris' post](/blog/prebuilt-workspaces).

 ![Prebuilt Workspaces](./gitpod-launch/prebuilt-workspaces.png)

 ## More Flow
-The dev environments open differently, depending on the GitHub page you are coming from.
-You can, for instance, open branches or files by simply going to the repective GitHub page and press the button (or prefix) there.
+The dev environments open differently depending on the GitHub page you are coming from.
+You can, for instance, open branches or files by simply going to the respective GitHub page and pressing the button (or prefixing the URL) there.

-When coming from an issue, Gitpod understands you want to fix it, so you’ll get a fresh local branch and the commit message is populated with a reference to the issue.
+When coming from an issue, Gitpod understands you want to fix it, so you’ll get a fresh local branch and the commit message is prepared with a reference to the issue.

 Starting a workspace from a pull request will open in code-review mode.
-The list of changes are opened on the left so you can easily go through the changes which open in diff editors on the right.
+The list of changes are opened on the left so you can easily go through the changes and open diff editors on the right.
 Of course you can comment within the IDE and even submit your code review.

 Even if you prefer your local machine for development, being able to do [deep code reviews](/blog/when-code-reviews-lgtm) in a browser is a great way to improve your workflow.